ccoupe/trumpybear/TopLevel.md

 # Trumpy Bear BAD
 ## Purpose
 The meme says "Orange Man Bad".
-So I built Trumpy Bear Burglar Alarm  and Distraction
+So I built Trumpy Bear BAD (Burglar Alarm and Distraction)

-Burglar Alarm or Distraction?
-Rube Goldberg or performance art?
+Burglar Alarm and Distraction?
+Rube Goldberg machine or performance art?
 Tied into Home Automation as an Alarm System but it's more than that.
 Still, an 'Alarm' System is a decent metaphor for how the system works from a Home automation perspective.
-You 'arm' and 'disarm' and 'cancel' and if needed the Alarm (device) goes off, say when the patio door is opened when the 'system' is armed.
+You 'arm' and 'disarm' and 'cancel' and if needed the Alarm goes off (fires or 'you're fired'), say when the patio door is opened when the 'system' is armed.

 Trumpy Bear is also a sort of entertainment device.
 It gives the bulglar an interactive multimedia experience.
 It pleases me to develop it.
-It's a show case of interesting tehnical things.
+It's a show case of interesting technologies like facial recognition, text to voice, voice to text, MQTT, Python, Arduino and the Hubitat Elevation home automation hub.
+I've never counted the number of computers involed but it's probably 6 or more, each running it's little piece of whole.

 ### Hubitat, MQTT and HSM
 Hubitat Elevation (or HE) is a home automation product, (a hub) to control